Networking in Nursing: Why It Matters for Students and Professionals

 • Work ethic

-Now that you know the importance of networking in nursing, how can you go about it?
-The first step is identifying opportunities for networking.
+The first step to building a network is identifying opportunities.
 As a nursing student, you can actively work on building your network:

 • While participating in discussion forums for your nursing classes